Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Introduction

 Motivated by such recent developments, Xia and Kais~\cite{Xia2018} proposed an actual quantum circuit using polynomial resources to correctly learn the amplitude of the RBM ansatz encoded within a neural network representing the state of a quantum system.
 The work also extended the neural network to three layers to learn the sign of the various components of the encoded wavefunction.
-The algorithm was benchmarked by showing evaluation of ground states on simple molecular systems like $\rm{H}_2$, $\rm{LiH}$ etc thereby formally extending the efforts mentioned above to actual electronic structure calculations which are considered to be a powerful applications of near-term quantum devices \cite{Alan_2005, doi:10.1002/9781118742631.ch01, Peruzzo2014, Hardware_eff_Nat, DASKIN201887}.
-Kanno {\it et al.}~\cite{kanno2019manybody} modified the method to encompass the complex phase of each component of the wavefunction by adding an additional neuron to the third layer.
+The algorithm was benchmarked by showing the evaluation of ground states on simple molecular systems like $\rm{H}_2$, $\rm{LiH}$, etc thereby formally extending the efforts mentioned above to actual electronic structure calculations which are considered to be powerful applications of near-term quantum devices. { Indeed, interesting algorithmic advances have been made recently that can capture both the ground and excited state of such electronic structure problems with good accuracy \cite{Alan_2005, PhysRevLett.126.070504, doi:10.1002/9781118742631.ch01, Peruzzo2014, Hardware_eff_Nat, DASKIN201887, VQE_review}.} Kanno {\it et al.}~\cite{kanno2019manybody} modified the above method to encompass the complex phase of each component of the wavefunction by adding an additional neuron to the third layer. { However both the work simulated the performance of the algorithm for ground states only on noiseless classical devices.
+In fact, due to conditional dependence on the sequence of measurements of the ancilla register, straight-forward implementation of the algorithm on a present-day actual NISQ device is difficult.